Stands Free AdBlocker Review 2025: Is It Truly a Balanced Ad-Blocking Solution?

 To test this ad blocker, we used three industry-standard tools: AdBlock Tester, the Electronic Frontier Foundation's (EFF) Cover Your Tracks, and Can You Block It.

 AdBlock Tester tests the extension's overall ad-blocking capabilities by creating various scenarios that deploy different types of ads.
 These mimic real-world advertising techniques like pop-ups, banners, video ads, and more.
-During our testing, Stands AdBlocker only got a score of 60 out of 100, which was a huge fall from the last time we tested (when it got a perfect score).
-While it did well blocking contextual advertising, it was unable to block banner ads or scripts.
+During our testing, Stands AdBlocker scored 80/100, which was an improvement from previous testing in which it only scored 60/100.
+However, last year, Stands scored a perfect 100, so it's not quite back to its glory days.

 The Cover Your Tracks tool focuses on privacy protection by checking how well the ad blocker prevents third-party websites from tracking your online activities.
-This test looks at online fingerprints such as HTTP headers, IP addresses, and cookies.
+This test examines online fingerprints, including HTTP headers, IP addresses, and cookies.

-The Cover Your Tracks test revealed that Stands AdBlocker doesn't effectively blocks tracking ads and invisible trackers, and our fingerprint is still considered unique, which means we're still identifiable while browsing the web.
+The Cover Your Tracks test revealed that Stands AdBlocker doesn't effectively block tracking ads and invisible trackers, and our fingerprint is still considered unique, which means we're still identifiable while browsing the web.
+However, Stands is showing improvement with partial protection, as the last round of testing yielded a goose egg — with zero score across the board.

 Can You Block It tests for several different types of ads, including ad blocker warnings, banner ads, and interstitial ads (or annoying ads that pop up while the webpage loads).
-Because we didn't see any of these common ads, Stands Adblocker passed the test 3/3.
+Since we didn't encounter any of these common ads, Stands Adblocker successfully passed the test 3/3.

 Stands Free AdBlocker scores